andrasq/node-qibl/README.md

   loader to succeed is the one used.
 Loaders for the native (no extension) javascript and `.json` are built in and are always tried first.
 The load functions must return a name-value hash.

+### errorToObject( err )

+Convert the error with its non-enumerable fields into a serializable object, and return the object.
+All own properties of `err` are retained.

+### objectToError( obj )

+Create an error having all the same properties as `obj`.
+If `obj` was created with `errorToObject`, will also try to restore an instance of the original error type.

 ### repeatFor( count, loopedFunction(done(err), ix), callback )

 Call `loopedFunction()` exactly `count` times.
 Each call is passed a callback followed by the